akka/akka/akka-docs/src/main/paradox/additional/faq.md

 `localhost` or a NAT’ed IP address.

-If you are running an ActorSystem under a NAT or inside a docker container, make sure to set *akka.remote.classic.netty.tcp.hostname* and *akka.remote.classic.netty.tcp.port* to the address it is reachable at from other ActorSystems.
-If you need to bind your network interface to a different address - use *akka.remote.classic.netty.tcp.bind-hostname* and *akka.remote.classic.netty.tcp.bind-port* settings.
+If you are running an ActorSystem under a NAT or inside a docker container, make sure to set *akka.remote.artery.hostname* and *akka.remote.artery.canonical.port* to the address it is reachable at from other ActorSystems.
+If you need to bind your network interface to a different address - use *akka.remote.artery.bind.hostname* and *akka.remote.artery.bind.port* settings.
 Also make sure your network is configured to translate from the address your ActorSystem is reachable at to the address your ActorSystem network interface is bound to.